leadedge/Spout2/SPOUTSDK/Examples/Openframeworks/msbuild.md

 ### Build all examples

-The batch file "BuildAll.bat" combines the commands of "CopySource.bat" and "Build.bat".\
+The batch file "Build-All.bat" combines the commands of "CopySource.bat" and "Build.bat".\
-Run "BuildAll.bat" to build all examples.
+Run "Build-All.bat" to build all examples.
 Applications are accumulated in the project "Binaries" folder.